Skip to content

 // Command /user:* will handle /user with any parameters

-TelegramRouter::onCommand('/user:*', function(CommandData $data) {
+TelegramRouter::onCommand(function(CommandData $data) {

 $userId = $data->commandParams[0] ?? null;